Tinder Account Under Review? From Selfie Verification to Full Profile Checks

 4. My Tinder selfie verification is stuck.
 What should I do?

-If your Tinder selfie verification is taking too long (over 48-72 hours), first re-check that you followed the instructions accurately.
-Then, check for any in-app notifications or emails.
-If there's no explanation, contact Tinder Support specifically stating that your photo verification is stuck and provide your account details.
+If your Tinder selfie verification is taking too long (over 48-72 hours), first audit your own profile photos for quality.
+Then, try re-submitting.
+If there's still no explanation, contact Tinder Support with a clear message stating that your photo verification is stuck.

 5. Can I appeal a rejected Tinder selfie verification?